 We have included some articles to help with selecting the right contractor, verifying their license status on the California State License Board’s link below, and obtaining additional information on their license status, such as workers’ compensation for their employees.
 Shop around before hiring a contractor, and ask for personal recommendations or references of previous jobs.

-The following guidelines have been provided by the California Energy Commission to assist in the selection of contractors for repairs to your heating and air conditioning systems.
+The following guidelines have been provided by the Contractor’s State License Board to assist in the selection of contractors for repairs to your heating and air conditioning systems.

 Check the Contractor’s License

 In addition, California requires all air conditioning contractors to hold a state license, and to include their license number in all their advertising.
 So check the contractor’s license (you can do that at www.cslb.ca.gov) and ask the contractor to show you his EPA card when he arrives at your home.

 One thing you may find out is that your air conditioner has not kept up with the times.
 As in many other fields, technology is having a dramatic impact on the HVAC business.
 Federal energy standards have been revised upwards twice in the last 10 years, took another jump on January 1, 2020.

 Many of the refrigerants used today are slated for phase-out and it is important you hire a contractor that is up to date with the regulations and laws.
 Southern California Air Quality Management District rules for furnaces have also changed.

 The rules for finding a good contractor are basically the same as the rules for finding a good technician.
 Check the state license and the EPA Certificate.
 Make sure that permits are pulled for any new or replacement systems that are installed.
 Don’t be seduced by a low, low price.
 Your home might be your most valuable financial asset, and you don’t want to compromise that to save a few bucks.